Conservative data-driven finite element framework: Data-driven approach for transport problems

-The integrated distance functional $ J(\nabla T, \mathbf{q}) $ \eqref{eq:minimisation_stronger} does not contain temperature variables $T$ and $T^*$ because the relationship between the gradient of temperature and heat flux is dictated by Fourier's law, a fundamental principle in thermodynamics.
-Fourier's law dictates that heat flows from regions of higher temperature to regions of lower temperature, connecting the heat flux and temperature gradient only.
-Consequently, temperature $T$ should solely be used to identify the material state of heat flux $\mathbf{q}$ and temperature gradient $\nabla T$ through $\mathbf{q}^*$ and $\mathbf{g}^*$.
+It is worth noting that we chose the integrated distance functional~\eqref{eq:minimisation_stronger} to contain only heat flux and gradient of temperature variables, and not the temperature itself.
+This is because the relationship between heat flux and gradient of temperature is dictated by the second law of thermodynamics (heat flows from the regions of higher temperature to regions of lower temperature), while any effect of temperature on the heat flux is secondary, as any flux can occur at any temperature within the material dataset.
+Therefore, temperature values $T^*$ in the dataset are used solely to find the closest point in~\eqref{eq:distance_dataset_dd}.